1. Slow your roll

 Sometimes, the things that make your dog happy won’t make you happy: digging up the yard, harassing the cat, etc. You can still use those things, you just have to be creative.

-People tend to get all righteous and offended when their dogs tell them no.
+People tend to get pretty offended when their dogs tell them no.

 But why?
 I mean, if you ask a human friend to do something, and she says no, do you take it as a personal insult and worry that she’s trying to dominate you?
-No. You figure out the reason.
+Probably not – you just figure out the reason.
 Maybe she’s not feeling well.
 Maybe she’s busy.
 Maybe she doesn’t understand what you’re asking.
 Maybe it’s something that makes her uncomfortable.

 Often times, a dog who is anxious and high strung got that way because no one ever listens to him.
 If he refuses to do something, his trainer either jerks on the leash or waves cookies in his face until he complies.
 He has no control over what happens to him.